 Docker, as the name suggests, is a deployment tool that packages your code along with all the dependencies into mobile application container in such a way that it doesn’t require a full-fledged Virtual Machine to run.

-This means that if you are running Linux OS on your PC and you package all that application into a container, they will run just as fine on cloud or any standard server.
+This means that if you are running Linux OS on your PC and you package all that application into a container, they will run just as fine on the cloud or any standard server.
 Docker made container-based virtualization popular and almost every public cloud provider is jumping on the bandwagon, providing their own

 Container as a Service (CaaS).
 Portability